John-Weak/Rain/README.md

 </p>

 This project aims to record the timing and duration of power outage in my home.
-And on later stage try to accomplish a relation between rain and outage.
+And on later stage try to accomplish a relation between rain and outage .

 PS: Work in progress and not yet deployed.

+## Why does this project exists?

+**Information is power**

+There is no publicly accessible information regarding the timing and duration of power outage in my area.

 ## Local Setup